Everest Base Camp Helicopter Tour

 Altitude sickness, also known as Acute Mountain Sickness (AMS), happens when your body struggles to adjust to high elevations.
 This can cause your inner ear and eyes to send mixed signals to your brain, making you feel dizzy and nauseous.
 The thinning air with low oxygen levels is to blame for this.
 Other symptoms include headaches, fatigue, shortness of breath, loss of interest in eating, and trouble sleeping.

-Preventive Measure of Altitude Sickness
+Preventive Measures of Altitude Sickness

-Prepare mentally and physically
+Prepare mentally and physically.

 Physical and mental strength are not the main factors in preventing altitude sickness.
 However, being fit and mentally stable can help.
 The EBC tour is tough and requires physical and mental fitness.
 Even those in good shape can still experience altitude sickness.
 Good stamina and physical fitness can help you deal with unexpected challenges.
-A positive mental state can boost your confidence and enhance your trip enjoyment.
-Connecting with nature can help reduce the effects of altitude sickness and provide a break from a busy schedule.
-Try exercises like running, skipping, swimming, and cycling to improve your strength and stamina.
-You can also practice yoga, meditation, and other forms of mindfulness to build mental strength.
-If needed, check with your doctor to see if you are physically and mentally fit for the trek.

 Proper Acclimatization

-Avoid smoking and alcohol
+Avoid smoking and alcohol.

 Communicate with Pilot

 First and foremost, make sure you communicate with your pilot.
-Establish a connection with them and let them know of the emergency condition you are facing or are about to face.
+Establish a connection with them and let them know of the emergency you are facing or are about to face.
 If possible, request them to land if the landing zone is viable enough to land.

 Rapid Descend